Prosecutors add charge to Hastings murder case

 Harden is one of three suspects in the case.

 Deante Mullen, 19, of Lincoln, faces charges of first-degree murder and use of firearm in commission of a felony.
-A judge scheduled Mullen's preliminary hearing in Adams County Court for January 23.
 He's being held on $1,000,000 bond.
+Trial against Mullen is pending.
+A pre-trial hearing in the case is scheduled November 11 in Adams County District Court.

 Police said he died of an apparent gunshot wound.